SanabriaRusso/PseudoRandomBackoff/README.md

 # PseudoRandomBackoff
-A new random backoff generation for CSMA/ECA with multiple ACs.i
+A new random backoff generation for CSMA/ECA with multiple ACs.

 Here, nodes pick a random backoff that is different to the ones already being used.
 Plus, it makes sure that the randomly chosen backoff does not collide with eventual